twr14152/go2run/scp_client/README.md

 with the file you want to transfer to the device.
 Make sure you add the file to the scp_client folder.
 Then issue go run main.go or go build then run the app with ./scp_client

-To customize for your needs you would want update host and login info as well as file your going to transfer.
+To customize for your needs you would want update host and login info as well as file you're going to transfer.

 ```
 vi main.go